Dog Bite Lawyer in Portland, Oregon

 Rizk Law.
 Free Consultation.
 Ph: 503.245.5677.

-How a Dog Bite Lawyer Can Help
+How Can a Portland Dog Bite Lawyer Help

 Dog bite victims who have legal representation often recover more compensation compared to those who do not hire an attorney.
-Experienced lawyers know how to protect clients and their claims from large insurance companies and the defense lawyers they use to try to avoid financial responsibility for an injury.
+Experienced dog bite lawyers know how to protect clients and their claims from large insurance companies and the defense lawyers they use to try to avoid financial responsibility for an injury.

 Our founder Richard Rizk is a former insurance defense and coverage lawyer who knows how insurance companies operate.
 He understands how to negotiate for maximum compensation with insurers who are looking to pay out the least possible amount of compensation.
 Rizk and his firm have a proven track record of obtaining favorable compensation for injury victims.